foxcpp/maddy/CONFIG_REFERENCE.md

   (no further pipeline steps will be run).

 * `deliver <instance_name> [opts]`
-  Very close to the `filter` directive but the target module is not allowed to modify the message or associated context values.
-Exists purely to make configuration easier to understand.
+  Same as the the `filter` directive, but also executes certain pre-delivery operations required by RFC 5321 (SMTP), i.e. it adds Received header to message.

 * `stop`
   Stops processing.